GEOS-DEV/GEOS/src/coreComponents/schema/docs/WellControls.rst

 targetPhaseRate          real64                     0        Target phase volumetric rate
 targetPhaseRateTableName string                              Name of the phase rate table when the rate is a time dependent function
 targetTotalRate          real64                     0        Target total volumetric rate
-targetTotalRateTableName string                              Name of the rate table when the rate is a time dependent function
+targetTotalRateTableName string                              Name of the total rate table when the rate is a time dependent function
 type                     geosx_WellControls_Type    required | Well type.
 Valid options:
                                                              | * producer
                                                              | * injector